Fort Walton Beach, Florida

-Fort Walton Beach, often referred to by the initialism FWB, a city in southern Okaloosa County, Florida.
+Fort Walton Beach, often referred to by the initialism FWB, is a city in southern Okaloosa County, Florida, United States.
 As of the 2020 U.S. census, the population was 20,922, up from 19,507 in 2010.
-It is the principal city of the Fort Walton Beach−Crestview−Destin Metropolitan Statistical Area.
+It is a principal city of the Crestview−Fort Walton Beach−Destin, Florida Metropolitan Statistical Area.

 Fort Walton Beach is a year-round fishing and beach resort community.
-Its busiest time of the year is the summer, causing a boost to the local economy because of seasonal human migration.
+Its busiest time of the year is the summer, causing a boost to the local economy because of tourism.